The art world has confronted forgeries for hundreds of years. To combat forgers, galleries & auction houses test the provenance of paintings.

 Finality in consensus refers to the nature of the certainty of consensus, ie distinguishing between a given actor having a steadily growing sense of confidence that a transaction has received a consensus timestamp as compared to that same actor having a sudden & irrevocable ‘epiphany’ as to the consensus timestamp for a given transaction.

-The latter finality of consensus simplifies the interpretation of a timestamp (and so the validation of a video) in the period of time directly following its creation and submission to the DLT.
+The latter finality of consensus simplifies the interpretation of a timestamp (and so the processing of a video) in the period of time directly following its creation and submission to the DLT.
 Consider if that video were submitted to a DLT that did not provide finality of consensus.
-If a validator were presented with a video in the period of time before it’s timestamp had been fully ‘locked in’, then it would necessarily need to decide if the current level of confidence were sufficient to accept the video as genuine.
+If a consensus node were presented with a video in the period of time before it’s timestamp had been fully ‘locked in’, then it would necessarily need to decide if the current level of confidence were sufficient to accept the video as genuine.

 In contrast, the timestamp of a DLT with finality requires no such subjectivity – once assigned to a transaction, it will not be changed.